-The covenants associated with the 2035 bonds issued by the Company include restrictions on the issuance of new indebtedness and the making of distributions dependent on the scale of the ratio of Senior Total Net Debt to Regulatory Asset Value ("RAV").
+The covenants associated with the 2035 bonds issued by Northern Electric Finance plc, a wholly-owned subsidiary of the Company, include restrictions on the issuance of new indebtedness and the making of distributions dependent on the scale of the ratio of Senior Total Net Debt to Regulatory Asset Value ("RAV").
 The definition of Senior Total Net Debt excludes any subordinated debt and any debt incurred on a non-recourse basis.
 In addition, it excludes interest payable, any fair value adjustments and unamortised issue costs.

-The Company's Senior Total Net Debt as at 31 March 2020 totalled £919.0m.
-Using the RAV value as at March 2020, as outlined by Ofgem in its electricity distribution price control financial model published in November 2019 and adjusting for the effects of movements in the value of the Retail Price Index gives a RAV value as at March 2019 of £1,922m.
-The Senior Total Net Debt to RAV ratio for the Company is therefore estimated at 47.8% (2019 46.0%).
+The Company's Senior Total Net Debt as at 31 March 2020 totalled £761.0million.
+Using the RAV value as at March 2020, as outlined by Ofgem in its electricity distribution price control financial model published in November 2019, and adjusting for the effects of movements in the value of the Retail Price Index gives a RAV as at 31 March 2020 of £1,451.7million.
+The Senior Total Net Debt to RAV ratio for the Company is therefore 52.4% (2019:49.6%).